 The iPhone is the Best Backpacking GPS for trips worldwide

-For starters, the iPhone just plain works—far better than traditional backpacking GPS unit like these.
+For starters, the iPhone just plain works—when combined with an App like Gaia GPS it’s better and less expenesive than traditional backpacking GPS unit like these.
 We’ve taken our iPhones on numerous pack-rafting trips in Alaska, winter rafting down the Grand Canyon, technical Canyoneering in Utah, climbing in the Wind Rivers and the Sierras, long hikes in the U.S.A, Turkey, Australia, Europe, and a canoe trip down the length of the Mighty Mississippi River.
 In almost all ways it is superior to traditional mapping GPS units such as the Garmin.
 All models of iPhone 4, 5, and 6 are viable and have better functionality and display resolution than a traditional Garmin.
 The Six has the best display resolution and battery life of all the iPhone models, but the older models are still terrific tools.

 How the iPhone works as a mapping GPS